phax/as2-peppol/README.md

 # as2-peppol-client

 [![Build Status](https://travis-ci.org/phax/as2-peppol-client.svg?branch=master)](https://travis-ci.org/phax/as2-peppol-client)

+# Status information

+Peppol migrated to AS4 as the mandatory transport protocol as of February 1st 2020.
+The support of AS2 will be gracefully faded out.
+Personally I wouldn't recommend to start new Peppol AS2 projects.

+See **phase4** as an AS4 solution that can send and receive Peppol Message: https://github.com/phax/phase4

+# Introduction
 ﻿
-An example AS2 client to easily send AS2 messages to PEPPOL.
+An example AS2 client to easily send AS2 messages to Peppol.
 This AS2 client is based on my **[as2-lib](https://github.com/phax/as2-lib)** library.

-When you are looking for a PEPPOL AS2 server component you may have a look at my **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** project.
+When you are looking for a Peppol AS2 server component you may have a look at my **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** project.

-Please have a look at the [PEPPOL practical AP guide](http://peppol.helger.com/public/?menuitem=docs-setup-ap) for a detailed description on how it works and how it fits in the overall PEPPOL transport infrastructure.
+Please have a look at the [Peppol practical AP guide](http://peppol.helger.com/public/?menuitem=docs-setup-ap) for a detailed description on how it works and how it fits in the overall Peppol transport infrastructure.

 This project is licensed under the Apache 2 License.